 A question which often arises is whether to place excess cash in an Australian or offshore term deposits.
 There isn't a simple answer because the situation is dynamic and you need to review your situation regularly.
 However, it is wrong to simply assume that offshore deposits offer better terms simply because they avoid the payment of the 10% withholding tax (WHT) applicable to interest earned in Australian by non-residents.
-In fact the pattern apparent over the last decade is that Australian banks offer poor returns offshore compared to onshore in Australia
+In fact, the pattern apparent over the last decade is that Australian banks offer poor returns offshore compared to onshore in Australia

-In any event a comparison should be made before committing your fund, and if the amount is substantial we would suggest contacting us for financial planning advice.
+In any event a detailed comparison should be made before committing your funds, and if the amount is substantial we would suggest contacting us to arrange financial planning advice.

 The above picture is not unusual and we continue to hold the view that there is much more that the Australian banks could do overseas to make themselves relevant and competitive providers of banking services to a wider base of Australian expatriates.